 Euonymus is an evergreen shrub with dense foliage that is excellent as a small hedge.
 It’s low growing and spreading and will mound on itself or work it’s way up a foundation or tree base.
 Excellent near retaining walls to soften or drape over the side.
 It’s deer resistant and great for difficult spots.

 Barberry makes for graceful hedges and barriers and the thorns protect privacy.
-They grow up to 8′ tall and 7 ‘ wide and have leaves of either chartreuse/gold or purple/burgundy.
-This shrub has colorful fall foliage, spring blooms and winter interest making it a great choice for year round beauty.
+They grow up to 8 feet tall and 7 feet wide and have left of either chartreuse/gold or purple/burgundy.
+This shrub has colorful fall foliage, spring blooms, and winter interest making it a great choice for year-round beauty.
 Barberry attracts birds and is low maintenance.

-Red Tip Photinia is a popular fast growing evergreen shrub that is often used as a fence row or hedge.
-The oval leaves of red-Tipped photinia plants start out red but turn into the dark ever green after a couple weeks to a month.
+Red Tip Photinia is a popular fast-growing evergreen shrub that is often used as a fence row or hedge.
+The oval leaves of red-Tipped photinia plants start out red but turn into the dark evergreen after a couple of weeks to a month.
 During the spring, the photinia also has small white flowers that produce red fruits, that often last into the winter.
 It is important to provide the red tip photinia with a few basics to maintain a healthy plant and avoid photinia disease.
-Be sure to provide a well-drained soil so that it isn’t too wet.
-Photinia plants also prefer full sun, but it can tolerate partial shade.
+Be sure to provide well-drained soil so that it isn’t too wet.
+Photinia plants also prefer full sun, but they can tolerate partial shade.
 It is also important to make sure it doesn’t grow too dense.